 Motley Fool’s stock picks are generally known for focusing on long-term, buy-and-hold strategies.
 They are typically bullish on the growth potential of individual companies, and they often recommend stocks they believe could provide significant returns over a period of years.

-Stock Advisor subscribers get two new stock picks per month.
+Stock Advisor members get two new stock picks per month.
 Every stock recommendation comes with an in-depth research report explaining the proposal’s rationale.

 Members also have access to a record of every recommendation the company has ever made.
 The information is laid out clearly in a table so members can see how past recommendations have performed.